Mostly contracting random maps: Maximal Lyapunov exponents for Lipschitz random maps

 with

 where $B(z,r)$ denotes the open ball centered at $z$ and of radius $r$.
 We have that $\mathrm{Lip}(g)$ is greater than or equal to the supremum of $Lg(z)$ over all $z\in X$.
-As we will prove in Lemma~\ref{lem1}, the function $Lg: X \to [0,\infty)$ is upper semicontinuous and satisfies the chain rule inequality
+As we prove in Lemma~\ref{lem1}, the function $Lg: X \to [0,\infty)$ is upper semicontinuous and satisfies the chain rule inequality If $g$ is a diffeomorphism of a Riemannian manifold, then $Lg(z) = \|Dg(z)\|$.